Xbox Series X stock tracker: where to buy a new Xbox in the US, UK, and AUS

-New Xbox Series X stock and Xbox Series S stock is set arriving in the US, UK and Australia.
-T3 has been tracking the latest info on where to buy Xbox Series X and, after watching a brace of UK retailers already release a wave of consoles last week, we now appear to be on the verge of a huge new wave of hardware hitting retailers.
+New Xbox Series X stock and Xbox Series S stock are set to arrive in the US, UK and Australia.
+T3 has been tracking the latest info on where to buy Xbox Series X and, after watching a brace of UK retailers already unleash a wave of consoles this month, it looks like a huge new wave of hardware is hitting retailers imminently.

 Recently Xbox boss Phil Spencer warned gamers that "hardware is in short supply" but that Microsoft is working hard on replenishing it, and now it looks like that hard work is paying off, with plenty more Xbox Series X and Xbox Series S consoles being unloaded off boats and put up for sale.